bcgov/nr-spar-oracle-api/CONTRIBUTING.md

 After setting up your environment you might want to see this service running.
-You can get it up and running by typing `./mvnw spring-boot:run` in the project root directory.
+You can get it up and running by typing `./mvnw spring-boot:run` in the project root directory (add the `-Dprofile=dev` option to disable the need for authentication and authorisation.

 In case you want to debug with remote JVM, you can do it with this command:
 `./mvnw spring-boot:run -Dspring-boot.run.jvmArguments="-Xdebug -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=5005"`

-Note: TODO add here about database and running HOW-TOs.

 ## Run tests